 The funding may not be used to replace or expand an existing service.
 Service enhancement is not in itself a stand-alone service.
 All enhancements must fit within the established scope and parameters of other NBHS services.
 Funding for service enhancement expenses may only be requested proportionate to the percent of NBHS funded consumers in the service at each agency location.
 There must be attestation made that all other sources of revenue for the enhancement have been explored and eliminated.
-Each service enhancement will need to have identified outcomes and data collection and evaluation processes determined.
-The outcomes must be measurable and adequately show why funding the service enhancement results in better outcomes for the individual.
+Each service enhancement needs to identify outcomes, data collection methods, and evaluation processes.
+The outcomes must be measurable and adequately show why funding the service enhancement results in better outcomes for consumers.